electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 However you can define a function named whatever you like and call it yourself.

 Functions are useful for many reasons.
 The simplest is that they make your program look more organized.
 They also enable you re-use code without needing to copy it and risk making mistakes.
+When your programs get longer they enable you to create *abstractions* so you only have to think about what function you want to call and don't need to remember the details of the code inside the function.

 \begin{codelisting}
 \codecaption{Functions}